nordan-conference/nordan-conference.github.io/index.md

 ## **Nordic Complex Analysis Meeting** <br>
-*May 23–25, 2025 | Hotel Stracta, Hella, Iceland*
+*May 22–24, 2025 | Joensuu, Finland*

-We are pleased to announce the 26th iteration of Nordan, the annual Nordic conference on Complex Analysis.
-The conference will be held this year in Iceland and marks the retirement of Jón Magnússon and Ragnar Sigurðsson.
-The event will take place May 23–25 at Hotel Stracta, located in Hella on the south coast of Iceland.
-In conjunction with Nordan, there will be a KAUS meeting for graduate students May 22-23.
+We are pleased to announce the 27th iteration of Nordan, the annual Nordic conference on complex analysis.
+The conference will be held this year in Finland, first time in the history of Nordan.
+The event will take place May 22–24 at the Joensuu campus of the University of Eastern Finland.
+In conjunction with Nordan, there will be a KAUS meeting for graduate students May 21-22.
 See more about KAUS [here](https://nordan-conference.github.io/kaus/).

 Conference Schedule:

-- Friday, May 23:
+- Friday, May 22:
-Participants will gather at the [Tæknigarður](https://maps.app.goo.gl/e6owLLxcQwnjdRjy6) building at the University of Iceland in Reykjavík.
-A bus will depart for Hotel Stracta at approximately 18:00, with an expected travel time of 1.5 hours.
-Upon arrival at the hotel, attendees will enjoy a welcome dinner.
+Participants will gather at the city center of Joensuu, where attendees will enjoy a welcome dinner.

-- Saturday, May 24:
+- Saturday, May 23:
-The day will feature three talks before lunch, followed by one talk after lunch.
+The day will feature four talks before excursion to Koli national park.

-- Sunday, May 25:
+- Sunday, May 24:
-The final day will include three talks before lunch, followed by two talk after lunch, with the return bus to Reykjavík departing after the last session.
-The bus will arrive in Reykjavík by 18:00.
+The final day will include five talks.
+The conference ends at 15:30.

-The registration deadline is **March 24, 2025.**
+The registration deadline is **March 23, 2026.**

-Important note: Many flights from Iceland to Europe leave early in the morning, so attendees may need to arrange accommodation in Reykjavík for the night of May 25-26.
+Important note: The most convenient way to reach Joensuu is by plane.
+On May 22, there is a flight from Helsinki to Joensuu by Finnair at 16:05, landing at 17:30.
+On the way back, there are two natural options.
+One may either take the flight on Sunday evening at 17:30, or in the Monday morning at 5:30.
+For more information on traveling, see the Location subpage.

-We look forward to welcoming you to Iceland!
+We look forward to welcoming you to Finland!

 Organizers:
 <div class="row">
     <div class="column" style="width:90%;">
         <ul>
-            <li> Benedikt Steinar Magnússon, University of Iceland </li>
+            <li> Jouni Rättyä, University of Eastern Finland </li>
-            <li> Álfheiður Edda Sigurðardóttir, IMFM, Ljubljana </li>
-            <li> Bergur Snorrason, University of Iceland </li>
+            <li> Risto Korhonen, University of Eastern Finland </li>
-            <li> Gianmarco Brocchi, University of Iceland</li>
+            <li> Janne Gröhn, University of Eastern Finland </li>
         </ul>
     </div>
     <div class="column" style="width:6%;">